OST-Observatory/ost_telescope_streaming/docs/filter_wheel_guide.md

 - Try setting a specific position to initialize the filter wheel
 - Check if the filter wheel is properly powered and connected

+**Important:** For QHY filter wheels, position `-1` is often **normal behavior** even when the filter wheel is working correctly.
+The system accepts this as a successful operation.

 #### 3. Position Changes Take Time
 ```
 Position change failed: expected 1, got -1